Meshclan1/cloud-monitoring-dashboard/readme2.md

 - Create better-looking dashboards connected to a python module or using javascript libraries
 - Create a cloud template for chosen IDE (VSCode).
 (Helps make building projects from scratch quicker!)
 - Employing Infrastructure as Code via CloudFormation for quicker deployments
-- Automatic server restart for some problems to reduce manual involvement
+- Configuring automatic actions to problems to reduce manual intervention (e.g. Lambda, Auto-Scaling, EC2 action)

 ---